Home Region: Iran (Southwest Asia)

 D G SC WF HS EQ 2020 ir_elam_7 / IrMElm3

-[elite migration; NO_VALUE_ON_WIKI] [elite migration] Update here
+[elite migration; NO_VALUE_ON_WIKI] [elite replacement] Update here

 No Polity found.
 Add one here.